aataraxiaa/ScalingCarousel/README.md

 ## Orientation

-To change the orientation from a horizontally scrolling view to vertical scrolling just set the `scrollDirection` property to `.vertical` in your viewDidLoad function. the default is `.horizontal`
+To change the orientation from a horizontally scrolling view to vertical scrolling just set the `scrollDirection` property to `.vertical` in your viewDidLoad function. the default is `.horizontal`.
+Do not use the layout's

 ## Example